Repoformer: Selective Retrieval for Repository-Level Code Completion: Results

 \subsection{Is retrieval always helpful?}

 As a proof of concept, we first show that on a range of repository-level code completion tasks, the retrieved contexts often fail to improve code LMs' generation quality.

-In \cref{retrieval_effectiveness_api} and \cref{tab:retrieval_effectiveness_func}, we evaluate four code LMs on API completion and function completion from RepoEval.
+In \cref{tab:retrieval_effectiveness_func} and \cref{retrieval_effectiveness_api}, we evaluate four code LMs on function completion and API completion from RepoEval.
 For each model, we report the instance-level performance change from code completion only using $X_l$ and $X_r$ to retrieval-augmented code completion with $X_l$, $X_r$, and $CC$ (detailed prompts in \cref{detailed-rag-setup}).

-The results reveal an intriguing pattern: retrieval improves LMs' performance on only 20\% or fewer instances.
-For the rest 80\%, retrieval augmentation mostly does not affect the performance, but also actually harms the performance almost as often as it helps.
-The observed trends are consistent for both API and function completion and for both small-sized LMs ($\leq2B$) and moderate-to-large LMs ($16B$).
-The generality of this observation is further confirmed by an analysis of \textsc{Repoformer}'s training data (\cref{appendix-training-data-analysis}).
-Together, these findings highlight the suboptimality of the ``invariable retrieval'' approach and justify our selective retrieval proposal.
+The results reveal an intriguing pattern: for repository-level code completion, the help from cross retrieval is often sparse.
+Specifically, retrieval improves LMs' performance on only 20\% or fewer instances.
+For more than 60\% of the instances, retrieval augmentation does not affect the performance at all\footnote{Upon a manual inspection, we find that most of the outputs in this category are also not changed by retrieval at all.}.
+Finally, another 20\% retrievals actually harm the performance, almost as often as the first case.
+The observed trends are consistent for both API and function completion and hold for both small-sized (1B and 2B) and moderate-to-large (around 16B) code LMs.
+The generality of this observation is further confirmed by an analysis of \textsc{Repoformer}'s training data, where we find that retrieval improves the performance for only fewer than 30\% instances (\cref{appendix-training-data-analysis}).
+Together, these findings highlight the suboptimality of the always retrieving and augmenting the cross-file contexts and thus motivate our selective retrieval proposal.